 3) Home insurance is not the same as landlord insurance

 Many landlords don’t realise they need specific insurance for their buy-to-let properties.
-However, home insurance is designed for owner-occupier properties, not tenanted properties.
+However, home insurance is designed for owner-occupied properties, not tenanted properties.
 Although some home insurance products may stretch to renting out the property, they are not designed specifically for it.
 Make sure you seek out adequate landlord insurance and don’t leave things to chance.

 4) Make sure loss-of-rent is included